rmetzler/bliki/wiki/mysql/choose-something-else.md

     * Joins with `WHERE` clauses that span both tables, where the rows selected by the `WHERE` clause are outliers relative to the table statistics, often cause MySQL to access tables in suboptimal order.
+* Ok, forget about interesting joins.
+Even interesting `WHERE` clauses can run into trouble: MySQL can't index deterministic functions of a row, either.
+  While some deterministic functions can be eliminated from the `WHERE` clause using simple algebra, many useful cases (whitespace-insensitive comparison, hash-based comparisons, and so on) can't.
+    * You can fake these by storing the computed value in the row alongside the "real" value.
+This leaves your schema with some ugly data repetition and a chance for the two to fall out of sync, and clients must use the "computed" column explicitly.
+    * Oh, and they must maintain the "computed" version explicitly.
+    * Or you can use triggers.
+Ha.
+See above.

 And now you know why MySQL advocates are such big fans of doing data _processing_ in "the client" or "the app".